Luligu/matterbridge/README.md

 matterbridge -childbridge
 ```

-Matterbridge exposes all registered plugins singularly and you have to pair each plugin scanning the QR code showed in the frontend or in the console.
+Matterbridge exposes each registered plugins and you have to pair each plugin scanning the QR code showed in the frontend or in the console.